BLSQ/openhexa/README.md

 #### Configuration

 The installation will also sets up the environment, especially the PostgreSQL database.
-The configuration is stored in the file `/etc/openhexa/env.conf`.
+The configuration is stored in the file `/etc/openhexa/env.conf` (see below for more information about the configuration properties).
 If you need to change or add, you can directly change this file, then restarts OpenHexa with `sudo systemctl restart openhexa`.

 If you need to set it up again, check the installation, or purge the environment